jscreatordev/brokieflix/README.md

 ## FAQ
 ### How does this work?
 > Using the TMBD database for the metadata, and other sources for the embeded content.
+> embeds content from multiple sources for media
 ### Is is safe to use?
 > As usual, use at your own risk.
 More likley risk to be found in first world countries, but generally you should be fine.
 Use VPN if your really catious.